Think Twice Before You Judge: Mixture of Dual Reasoning Experts for Multimodal Sarcasm Detection: Introduction

 \item \textbf{Multimodal dependence of sarcasm:} Sarcasm is not only dependent on the contradiction between the image and text but can also be inferred from individual modalities independently.
 Therefore, it is crucial to incorporate rationales from the image modality, the text modality, and their combined interpretation.

 \item \textbf{Hallucination and bias in generated rationales:} While LVLM-generated rationales can be informative, they may include hallucinations or factual errors.
 Relying on them blindly can mislead the model.
-Therefore, our approach should combine these external cues with cues from the input image-text for more reliable predictions. \end{enumerate} To this end, we propose \textbf{MiDRE} (\textbf{Mi}xture of \textbf{D}ual \textbf{R}easoning \textbf{E}xperts), a model designed to explicitly combine external reasoning cues with internal reasoning from input image-text for multimodal sarcasm detection.
-To realise observations (1) and (2), we generate external contextual knowledge from a pretrained Large Vision-Language Model (LVLM) using chain-of-thought (CoT) prompting, guiding it to produce step-by-step rationales: first from the image, then the text, and finally from the combined image-text input.
+Therefore, our approach should combine these rationales with cues from the input image-text for more reliable predictions. \end{enumerate} To this end, we propose \textbf{MiDRE} (\textbf{Mi}xture of \textbf{D}ual \textbf{R}easoning \textbf{E}xperts), a model designed to explicitly combine external reasoning with internal reasoning from input image-text for multimodal sarcasm detection.
+To realise observations (1) and (2), we generate rationales from a LVLM using chain-of-thought (CoT) prompting, guiding it to produce step-by-step rationales: first from the image, then the text, and finally from the combined image-text input.